thibaudclement/cs269i/docs/lecture-3.md

 In the context of external regret, our algorithm was just competing with the best single action (i.e. the best stock).
 In the context of swap regret, our algorithm has to compete with a friend, who is seeing what our algorithm is recommending, and using that to do something else.

-**How is the swap function determined?** We are taking the best of all possible swap functions?
+**How is the swap function determined?** We are taking the best of all possible swap functions.

 **Between external regret and swap regret, which one is higher?** The swap regret is always at least as high as the external regret.